DifUniq777/DifUniq777/README.md

 - 👋 Hi, I’m @DifUniq777!
 - 👀 I’m passionate about crafting elegant code, diving into Cybersecurity, and exploring all things Tech.
-- 🌱 Currently, I’m learning Python to level up my programming skills.
+- 🌱 Currently, I’m leveraging Python automation to level up my tech skills.
 - 💞️ I’m eager to collaborate with like-minded individuals who prioritize security in building a safer, more private digital world.
 - 📫 Reach out by sending me a message here on GitHub!
 <!---